content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 SetName sets Name field to given value.

-### GetRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`

-GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

-### GetRetainRepoVersionsOk

-`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersionsOk() (*int64, bool)`

-GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersions(v int64)`

-SetRetainRepoVersions sets RetainRepoVersions field to given value.

-### HasRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) HasRetainRepoVersions() bool`

-HasRetainRepoVersions returns a boolean if a field has been set.

-### SetRetainRepoVersionsNil

-`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersionsNil(b bool)`

- SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

-### UnsetRetainRepoVersions
-`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

-UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
-### GetManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`

-GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

-### GetManifestSigningServiceOk

-`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`

-GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`

-SetManifestSigningService sets ManifestSigningService field to given value.

-### HasManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`

-HasManifestSigningService returns a boolean if a field has been set.

-### SetManifestSigningServiceNil

-`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`

- SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

-### UnsetManifestSigningService
-`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

-UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
+### GetPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpHref() string`

+GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

+### GetPulpHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpHrefOk() (*string, bool)`

+GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpHref(v string)`

+SetPulpHref sets PulpHref field to given value.

+### HasPulpHref

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpHref() bool`

+HasPulpHref returns a boolean if a field has been set.

+### GetPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

+### GetPulpLastUpdatedOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

+SetPulpLastUpdated sets PulpLastUpdated field to given value.

+### HasPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`

+HasPulpLastUpdated returns a boolean if a field has been set.

+### GetRetainCheckpoints

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainCheckpoints() int64`

+GetRetainCheckpoints returns the RetainCheckpoints field if non-nil, zero value otherwise.

+### GetRetainCheckpointsOk

+`func (o *ContainerContainerPushRepositoryResponse) GetRetainCheckpointsOk() (*int64, bool)`

+GetRetainCheckpointsOk returns a tuple with the RetainCheckpoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRetainCheckpoints

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainCheckpoints(v int64)`

+SetRetainCheckpoints sets RetainCheckpoints field to given value.

+### HasRetainCheckpoints

+`func (o *ContainerContainerPushRepositoryResponse) HasRetainCheckpoints() bool`

+HasRetainCheckpoints returns a boolean if a field has been set.

+### SetRetainCheckpointsNil

+`func (o *ContainerContainerPushRepositoryResponse) SetRetainCheckpointsNil(b bool)`

+ SetRetainCheckpointsNil sets the value for RetainCheckpoints to be an explicit nil

+### UnsetRetainCheckpoints
+`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainCheckpoints()`

+UnsetRetainCheckpoints ensures that no value is present for RetainCheckpoints, not even an explicit nil
 ### GetPrn

 `func (o *ContainerContainerPushRepositoryResponse) GetPrn() string`